OfirTal0/Contact-app/README.md

 # Task Manger & Contacts project

-A web-based application that helps users organize and manage their tasks effectively, and include contacts to each project.
+A web-based application that helps users organize and manage their tasks and contacts effectively.

 ## Features

-- Create, edit, and delete tasks
+- Create, edit, and delete tasks and contacts.
-- create contacts
+- A user-customized dashbord with the option to view all tasks or only non-completed tasks that assigned to the user.
-- Assign tasks to specific users and related contacts
+- Assign tasks to specific users and assign specific related contacts.
-- Add Favorites tasks to each user
+- Add Favorites tasks to each user for quick access.
-- View a dashboard with an overview of all tasks, deadlines, and user-specific non-completed tasks
+- Search tasks based on text.
-- Set due dates and responsibole user to each task
+- Display of user/contact/task details in a specific card.
-- Categorize tasks into different projects or categories
+- Set due dates and responsibole user to each task and categorieze them.
-- Search tasks based on text
+- display of company employee and contacts and categorize them.
-- Categorize contacts into different tasks or categories
+- Display of user/contact/task details in a specific card (only of the information filled in).
-- Display of user/contact/task details in a specific card
+- Modify and update the user personal details with a preview of the previous information for reference.
-- Modify and update your personal details with a preview of the previous information for reference.
+- Validation of login details - notification if a field is not filled or if the user does not exist.

 ## Getting Started